gertruda1/self-made-blockchain/README.md

 # self-made-blockchain

 Self-made blockchain, written in c++.
-In this version I have used Merkle tree hash function create_merkle() which is based on [libbitcoin library](https://github.com/libbitcoin/libbitcoin-system)
+In this version I have used Merkle tree function create_merkle() which is based on [libbitcoin library](https://github.com/libbitcoin/libbitcoin-system)
 ## Installation instructions

  * Download the program code.